epointal/lf-hiker/readme.txt

 = Where can I create a gpx file ? =

 You can find a website list for do this in the page [Track drawing websites](http://wiki.openstreetmap.org/wiki/Track_drawing_websites)
-[Openrunner](http://www.openrunner.com/) is the best one for me and the most important: this website automatically add the elevation data needed to create the profile.
+[Openrunner](http://www.openrunner.com/) is the best one for me and, most important : this website automatically add the elevation data needed to create the profile.
 You can find on this site a quantity of already registered tracks.

 = I have a blank page in place of the marker editor =

-This trouble come from conflict with the x-frame options of your server.
-Look at whether the plugin succeeded in writing this following lines in the .htaccess of your wordpress application if you can:
+This trouble come from conflict with multiple `x-frame options` directive in your server.
+Look at whether the plugin succeeded in writing this following lines in the `.htaccess` of your wordpress application if you can:
 ```
     # BEGIN Lf-hiker plugin
     <IfModule mod_headers.c>